nimbrethil81/warboss-companion-dev/SPEC.md

 - Save army to Google Sheets
 - Load a saved army into Battle mode

+**Faction selection (v0.3):**
+- Creating a new army starts with a **faction choice**.
+The picker is a dropdown populated from the army manifest; no faction is pre-selected, so the player makes a deliberate choice (an Elf army is genuinely Elves, never a silent Goblin default).
+Save stays disabled until both a name and a faction are set.
+- **Single-faction shortcut:** if the system exposes only one faction, the picker is skipped and that faction is auto-selected — the new-army flow stays zero-friction for single-faction systems.
+- The unit picker is scoped to the chosen faction: before a faction is picked it shows a "choose a faction first" hint and lists nothing; once picked it lists that faction's units.
+- Changing the faction on a new army after units have been added prompts a confirmation and clears those units, since their `unit_id`s only resolve within their original faction.
+- **Faction is fixed at creation (D4).** Editing a saved army shows its faction as a read-only label, not a control — a `unit_id` maps to exactly one faction, so switching faction means creating a new army.
+- The chosen `faction_id` is written on every save (see §4, `armies` tab); `game_system` is taken from the chosen faction file's own `game_system` field.
+Existing Goblin armies gain `faction_id: "goblins"` the next time they are saved.

 **Options authoring (v0.3 — Options Consumption):**
 - The draft is an **index-addressed** array of `{ unit_id, options, artefact }` entries, not a flat `unit_id` list, so two copies of the same unit can carry different options/artefact.
 Removal and per-row editing address a row by its array index.
 - Each selected unit with options and/or eligible artefacts shows an expand control (⚙ + fitted-count badge, counting options + artefact) opening an inline panel: